MMMikeM/Next_boilerplate/README.md

 ## Getting Started

-Yarn is being used, so ensure it is insalld and up to date by running the following command:
+Yarn is being used, so ensure it is insalled and up to date by running the following command:

 ```bash
 npm install -g yarn